juancarlospaco/nim-html-tools/README.md

 # Nim-HTML-Tools

-- HTML5 Tools for Nim, all Templates, No CSS, No Libs, No JS Framework.
+- HTML5 Tools for Nim, all Templates, No CSS, No Libs, No JS Framework, No CSS Framework.

 # Features